 Also be aware of protein sources.
 Many cheap dog foods will use very low quality protein sources so that they can claim to have a certain protein level.
-Corn gluten, soy, and poor quality meets (like by products or bone meal) will raise the protein level of the food but are difficult for the dog to digest so are largely unusable to your dog.
+Corn gluten, soy, pea protein, and poor quality meets (like by products) will raise the protein level of the food but are difficult for the dog to digest so are largely unusable to your dog.

 • FROMM.
-Fromm is a great quality holistic dog food that I really like.
+I fed FROMM for several years, but after some integrity issues with my representative of their company, decided it was not a good food for my fur-babies.
+I will never feed my kids, 2 or 4 legged, something I cannot trust, and if I cannot trust the company, it does not matter how good the food is.
 For a puppy, we prefer the Gold Large Breed Puppy.
 Fromm does have a nice verity of both gourmet canned and dry food.
 We have been using FROMM for years and have had great success with it.

 *UPDATE* unfortunately, due to integrity issues, we no longer use or recommend FROMM products.
 Truly a pity as this food was part of our dogs lives for the last decade and I have recommended it to THOUSANDS if not TENS OF THOUSANDS of people over the years (considering my website has had nearly 3 million hits in the last 3 years since we put the counter on there, and, for the last decade it was a food that I RAVED about and attributed some of the great qualities of my dogs too- I dare say, likely millions of people).
 After some pretty significant allergies were reported from clients after starting a new back (even though they had been using FROMM for months or years) as well as too many reports of digest upset to be ignored, the integrity issues I then faced with my FROMM representative, Manny Zelles, were the proverbial straw that broke the camels back.

 • Solid Gold.
-Solid Gold is a great quality food and would probably be my second choice behind FROMM in case FROMM is not readily available in your area.
+Solid Gold is a great quality food.
 They have several verities to suit just about any dog.
 I love the Millennia Beef and Barley for a puppy that is growing too fast and needs a low protein, low fat diet or for an adult that tends to pack the weight on a bit too much.
 Solid Gold also manufactures a great line of supplements and we love SeaMeal and add it regularly to our dogs food.

 • Darford is another brand that I really like and have a lot of respect for.
 I love their Zero G line of treats and food.
 Darford is made by our neighbors to the north (Canada) and my dogs love it.

 • Redpaw.
-A good friend of mine who is a breeder in Canada turned me on to this product a few years ago and I am so excited it is finally available here in the US with greater regularity.
+A good friend of mine who is a breeder in Canada turned me on to this product a nearly 2 decades ago and I am so excited it is finally available here in the US with greater regularity.
 Redpaw was initially made for sled dogs and is high in quality protein.
 It is great for dogs that are very active and hard to keep weight on.
-We also use it for our pregnant and lactating bitches as it offers higher protein and fat levels which are essential when nursing fat puppies 😉
+We also used it for our pregnant and lactating bitches as it offers higher protein and fat levels which are essential when nursing fat puppies 😉

 • Merrick.
 Merrick is another great product, we especially like their “Before Grain.”